juliankohlman/js-minicamp-homework-1/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* **Variables** - A variable is a box for a value.
 Like a box what is inside a variable can change.
 	* **Strings** - Strings are a type of value that can be put inside a variable.
-Any text like your name, address, or phone number can be a string as long as it's enclosed by single '', or  double "" quotes.
+Any text like your name, address, report card, or phone number can be a string as long as it's enclosed by single '', or  double "" quotes.
 	* **Functions (arguments, `return`)** - Functions take some input called arguments and return some output.
 A function is like a blender in that it accepts some arguments like milk, assorted fruits, and returns a smoothie.
 	* **`if` statements** - If statements are a way to make decisions based on some conditions.
-For example 'if' it is 100 degrees outside you may decide to wear shorts and a T-shirt when you go outside.
+For example 'if' it is 100 degrees outside you may decide to wear shorts and a T-shirt.
 	* **Boolean values (`true`, `false`)** - Boolean values help us figure out if something is true or false.
 You can think of booleans as representing on/true or off/false.